hyla167/L02_Group-4/README.md

 # Software Engineering Project - HK222

 We build a system called UWC2.0 to provide solutions to Urban Waste Collection problems.
-More description can be found in our report.
+More description can be found in our report

 # Contributor
 We are a group of students from **L02_Group 4** majoring in Computer Science at Ho Chi Minh University of Technology (HCMUT).